craftingcity/The-Known-World/Prenotes Jan 18 25.md

 - Ostentatious Loveseats
 - Pale Wood Desk
 ###### Workroom Lab
 > *Off the right of the Lounge, and below the Wash & Source Room, the Workroom-Lab is a pristine white, perfectly clean, alchemist's dream lab.
 The room is split into four quarters by purpose.
-The first, the close corner on the right*
+The first, the close corner on the right is stuffed full of metal shelves centering around a thick black door.
+To the left, a system of tubes, burners, and bottles form some kind of alchemical liquid production.
+Opposing the Liquids Production, a simple wooden door lies locked.
+In the far right and final corner, another alchemical rube-goldberg machine of funnels and grinders seem to be processing a solid into a powder.
+Between the Casting Closet and Powder Production, a spiral staircase in the wall leads up into the Wash & Source Room.*

 - Liquids Production
 - Powder Assembly